HIPAA Notice of Privacy Practices

 11. Changes and Amendments to this Notice:

-• We reserve the right to change this notice and make the new notice apply to PHI we already have as well as any information we receive in the future.
+• We reserve the right to change this Notice and make the new Notice apply to PHI we already have as well as any information we receive in the future.

 12. Questions, Requests, and Complaints:

-• If you have any questions or concerns regarding your privacy rights or the information in this notice, please contact your physician Dr. Rebecca Jacobson at the address below.
+• If you have any questions or concerns regarding your privacy rights or the information in this Notice, please contact your physician Dr. Rebecca Jacobson at the address below.

-• If you are making any written requests, please address to the practice at the following address: Greater Boston Dermatology PC, PO BOX 600736, Newton, MA 02460.
+• If you are making any written requests, please address the request to us at the following address: